top of page

 ABOUT

-of Philosophy and Cognitive Science
+McCord Professor of Philosophy and AI

 Institute for Ethics in AI